 Can you declutter Your Home in 10 minutes?

 We were a family of 5, with 84 combined years of accumulation under our belts, living in an 1,800 square foot home, stuffed full of our own individual versions of treasure.
-There was just no way to get rid of clutter overnight.
+There was just no way to get rid of the clutter overnight.

 Accomplishing this daunting task in just a handful of days would have required a significant leave of absence from my actual life.